Why A Website Is Important For Your Business:

 While website creation may appear pretty simple on the surface, there’s a lot that goes into it: discussion and research, creating a site map, gathering necessary files, setting up web hosting, installing WordPress and various plugins, configuring WordPress settings, editing images and saving them for web use, constructing site pages, adding images / logos / copy, determining font and color scheme, setting up contact pages, creating any necessary galleries / image sliders / forms / elements / etc, optimizing all site pages and images, adding favicon, developing a mobile version of the website, testing and troubleshooting sites and contact forms, performing basic seo, attending to revisions as needed, redirecting the domain, etc.

 Hopefully the above information provides some insight into this process.
 If you’d like to hire me or receive a price quote for a website design, I ask that you please spare a few minutes and fill out my project questionnaire here.
 That link will bring you to my “website project” form.
 After submission of the form I’ll look over the information you’ve shared and provide you with a proposal that includes pricing options.
-If you’d rather discuss things over the phone or have some questions for me, you can contact me here.
-Please note: if you’re in need of web services that are outside of my wheelhouse, I may be able to refer you to another designer who may be a better fit.
+If you have some questions or would rather discuss things over the phone, please contact me here.

 Ready to get started?